Call Now!

 When Can You File a Car Crash Lawsuit?

 It is important to note you do not have an unlimited right to sue over a car accident injury.
-Michigan is a no-fault state, so you are prohibited from filing a lawsuit after a car accident unless one or more of the following criteria apply to your accident:
+Michigan no-fault law prohibits you from filing a lawsuit after a car accident unless one or more of the following criteria apply to your accident:

 • You sustained a serious injury or were permanently disfigured